Skip to content

 Founded by Dr. Aimee Wiest, and hosted by the Lewes Public Library, the SDARJ Book & Film Discussion celebrates it’s 8th year in 2026.
 Giving members a chance to talk about African American-themed books and films and get new knowledge and insights about racism.

 Join us every month at the Lewes Public Library and via Zoom to discuss books and films.
 We are sometimes joined by the author or film maker!
-Scroll down to see the full schedule.
+Scroll down to read its history and view the full schedule

 Lewes Public Library, located at 111 Adams Ave., Lewes DE Click for directions